-- start a "bug" at each of the K states at t = 1 holding value 1 - move each bug forward in time: make copies of each bug to each subsequent state and multiply the value of each copy by transition prob. \times output emission prob. - repeat - sum up values on all K^{t-1} bugs that reach state $s_t = k$ (one bug per state path)
+- start a "bug" at each of the K states at t = 1 holding value 1 - move each bug forward in time: make copies of each bug to each subsequent state and multiply the value of each copy by transition prob. × output emission prob. - repeat until all bugs have reached time t - sum up values on all K^{t-1} bugs that reach state $s_t = k$ (one bug per state path)